 when $z$ is in the layer $j$.
 We note that $\left(E_+\left(z\right),H_+\left(z\right)\right)$ and $\left(E_-\left(z\right),H_-\left(z\right)\right)$ correspond to the left- and right-circularly polarized eigenmodes, respectively.
 In contrast to the linearly polarized case discussed in Sec.~\ref{sec3-3}, these circularly polarized eigenmodes are not independent of each other, which means that the corresponding eigenvalues are degenerate.
 Equation~(\ref{eq20}) allows us to calculate the generalized Brillouin zones of the left- $\left(+\right)$ and right- $\left(-\right)$ circularly polarized eigenmodes, where $r_\pm$ reads

 We show the generalized Brillouin zones of the left- and right-circularly polarized eigenmodes in Figs.~\ref{fig3}(b1) and (b2), respectively, and the corresponding continuum bands are shown in Fig.~\ref{fig3}(a).
 One can confirm that the eigenvalues of the two circularly polarized eigenmodes are degenerate, while the generalized Brillouin zones are distinct from each other.
-Figures.~\ref{fig3}(a) and (c) indicate that the continuum bands indeed reproduce the eigenvalues of a finite-size system.
+Figures.~\ref{fig3}(a) and \ref{fig3}(c) indicate that the continuum bands indeed reproduce the eigenvalues of a finite-size system.
 Furthermore, as shown in Fig.~\ref{fig3}(d), the left-circularly polarized eigenmode (red) is localized at the right boundary, while the right-circularly polarized eigenmode (blue) is localized at the opposite boundary.
-We emphasize that these localization behaviors are in a stark contrast to the case where the medium only has linearly polarized eigenmodes; in the latter, all the eigenmodes localize to the edge of the same side.
-Moreover, in the case of the circularly polarized eigenmodes, the non-Hermitian skin effect persists even if the system is reciprocal, i.e., $\hat{\xi}=-\hat{\zeta}^{\rm T}$.
-We speculate that these qualitative differences originate from the underlying symmetries~\cite{Okuma2020}.
+These localization behaviors are in a stark contrast to the case of the medium with the linearly polarized eigenmodes; in the latter, all the eigenmodes localize to the edge of the same side.
+We emphasize that this qualitative difference originates from the reciprocity operation defined in Ref.~\cite{Yan2021}.
+Indeed, the medium considered here is invariant under the reciprocity operation, which converts the right- (left-) circularly polarized eigenmodes to the left (right) ones.
+Thereby, the non-Hermitian skin effect persists even if the system is reciprocal, i.e., $\hat{\xi}=-\hat{\zeta}^{\rm T}$.